Holographic imaging of an array of submicron light scatterers at low photon numbers: Introduction

 \section{Introduction}

 In recent years, ultracold atoms in optical lattices have become a promising platform for fundamental research of many-body and solid-state physics as well as for applications in quantum information.
 Quantum gas microscopes have been developed which use fluorescence imaging to detect atomic distributions in 2D optical lattices, resolving single atoms at individual lattice sites, see e.g. \cite{Bak09,She10,Che15,Hal15,Par15,Gro15}.
 In these quantum gas microscopes an individual atom typically scatters thousands of photons.
-This leads to heating, and therefore additional cooling techniques such as Raman sideband cooling are typically required to prevent the atom from leaving its lattice site during imaging.
+This leads to heating, and therefore additional cooling techniques such as Raman sideband cooling \cite{Par15} are typically required to prevent the atom from leaving its lattice site during imaging.
 A main motivation for the work presented here was to test a site-resolved imaging method with small numbers of scattered photons so that additional cooling is not needed.
-Indeed, fluorescence imaging with {\em small} photon numbers and single-atom sensitivity has been recently demonstrated \cite{Ber18}, but only for atoms propagating in free space.
+Indeed, fluorescence imaging with small photon numbers and single-atom sensitivity has been recently demonstrated \cite{Ber18}, but only for atoms propagating in free space.
 Furthermore, other imaging methods for atoms exist which are not based on fluorescence imaging.
 For example, these include spatially resolved ionization of atoms followed by ion detection \cite{Ger08,Vei21}.
 A review on various single-atom imaging techniques can be found in Ref. \cite{Ott16}.
-Holographic imaging of cold atomic clouds has been developed and demonstrated in recent years, see e.g. \cite{Kad01,Tur05,Wu14}, but not yet with $\mu$m- and single-atom-resolution.
+Holographic imaging of cold atomic clouds has been developed and demonstrated in recent years, see e.g. \cite{Kad01,Tur05,Wu14}, but not yet with $\mu$m- and single-atom-resolution. \\ We have recently proposed a novel approach to site-resolved detection of atoms in a 2D optical lattice which is based on holographic techniques \,\cite{Hof16}.
+The main idea is schematically illustrated in Fig.\,\ref{fig:beams}.
+An ensemble of atoms is exposed to a near-resonant laser beam from which they coherently scatter light via fluorescence.
+The scattered light is collimated by a lens and then superimposed with a collimated reference laser beam of the same frequency.
+The resulting interference pattern is recorded by a digital camera sensor.
+A fast Fourier transform (FFT) of the recorded interference pattern $I_\mathrm{D}(x,y)$ yields a site-resolved image of the atomic distribution in the lattice.
+The role of the reference beam is to amplify the weak atomic signals and to shift the information on the atomic distributions in the hologram to the FFT positions where technical background noise is small.
+Our calculations predicted that this holographic imaging is better than 99\% error-free already for about 200 scattered photons per atom.
+Therefore, as a rough estimate, for a lattice which is deeper than a few times 200 photon recoil energies, holographic imaging might work without additional cooling.
+For example, for $^6$Li where the recoil energy is 3.5\,$\mu$K$\times k_B$ for the resonant wavelength of 671\,nm, a trap depth of about 2~mK$\times k_B$ should be sufficient to keep the atoms trapped in their respective lattice sites.
+Here, $k_B$ is the Boltzmann constant. \\ In this work, we take a first experimental step to test our proposed holographic detection scheme.
+For this, we replace the atomic scatterers by an array of circular sub\-micron-sized holes in an opaque flat mask, see Fig.\,\ref{fig:masks}.
+The mask is homogeneously back-illuminated with laser light which is diffracted when passing through the holes.
+The holes are randomly arranged in a square lattice with $1 \mu$m lattice constant, similar to the distribution of real atoms in a partially occupied 2D optical lattice \cite{note1}.
+Clearly, this setup is much simpler than working with an array of cold atoms, yet it offers all necessary ingredients for the scheme.\\ Besides experimentally demonstrating holographic imaging, we measure the fidelity of reconstructing the hole positions of the known mask.
+We study how this recognition fidelity depends on various parameters such as the scattered photon number, the reference laser power and the incidence angle of the reference laser.
+We discuss various noise sources and resolution limits and we investigate how to optimize the setup given these limits.
+We find that about 200 diffracted photons per hole are sufficient to reconstruct the hole positions in the masks with a fidelity of 96\%.